craigmckeachie/react-course/labs/js/01-CreatingNewProject.md

 ### Create a new React project

-1. As part of the course setup, you created a `working` directory for the course (somewhere on your computer that you would easily remember).
+1. As part of the course setup, you created a `code` directory for the course (somewhere on your computer that you would easily remember).
+If you haven't created a `code` directory yet please do that now.
 2. **Open** a `command prompt` (Windows) or `terminal` (Mac).
-3. Change the **current directory** to your `working` directory.
+3. Change the **current directory** to your `code` directory.
 4. **Run** one of the following commands:

    #### npx